okzyrox/eny/readme.md

 inside `eny.json` the `recordingModeSong` configuration is the name of the song you want to use when recording

 currently only `.mp3` music files are supported.

-## how to load different charges

-again in the `eny.json` file, there is a `chartToLoad` field which refers to the name of a chart in `content/chart/`

-change it to play a different track

-ensure you have recording mode off too

 ## how to rebind keys